Skip to content

 The Join() Method

-The join() method is a particularly useful tool for working with strings and lists in Python.
-This method allows us to concatenate all of the elements in a list into a single string, separated by a specified delimiter.
+The join() method is a string method that allows us to concatenate all elements in a list into a single string, separated by a specified delimiter.

 The syntax for the join() method is as follows: